NutonFlash/fanby/README.md

      Parametres:
        - "**includeState**" (optional): Boolean value whether to include account state in the response.
+       - "**includeAccountStats**" (optional): Date range for which to include account stats.
+This can be a single date or a date range in the format `{startDate,endDate}`, e.g., 2024-04-05 or 2024-04-05,2024-04-06.
        - "**includeGroups**" (optional): Boolean value whether to include array of groups used by account in the response.
-       - "**includeAccountStats**" (optional): Date range for which to include account stats.
-This can be a single date or a date range in the format startDate-endDate, e.g., 2024-04-05 or 2024-04-05-2024-04-06.
        - "**includeGroupStats**" (optional): Date range for which to include group stats.
-This can be a single date or a date range in the format startDate-endDate, e.g., 2024-04-05 or 2024-04-05-2024-04-06.
+This can be a single date or a date range in the format `{startDate,endDate}`, e.g., 2024-04-05 or 2024-04-05,2024-04-06.

      Request:

-     `GET /twitter-accounts/102?includeState=true&includeGroups=true&includeAccountStats=2024-04-05&includeGroupStats=2024-04-05`
+     `GET /twitter-accounts/102?includeState=true&includeAccountStats=2024-04-05&includeGroups=true&includeGroupStats=2024-04-05`

      Response:
      ```